Thommy96/hyp-freq-comp/README.md

 - numpy
 - tabulate (for creating tables)

-They can be installed by running: ```pip install -r requirements.txt``` in the terminal.
+They can be installed by running ```pip install -r requirements.txt``` in the terminal.
 Pickle should already be contained in the python standard library.

 ---